 Community Land Trusts are defined by statute in Section 79 of the Housing and Regeneration Act 2008 which states that:

-- A CLT must be established as a not-for-profit organisation with a membership that is open to all who live and work in a community.
-The members must also own and control the organisation;
+- A Community Land Trust must be established as a not-for-profit organisation with a membership that is open to all who live and work in a community.
+The members must also own and control the organisation

-- A CLT must be established for the express purpose of furthering the social, economic and environmental interests of a local community;
+- A Community Land Trust must be established for the express purpose of furthering the social, economic and environmental interests of a local community

-- The land and property assets of a CLT must be used to provide a benefit to a local community and must be protected in the long-term by a legal asset-lock.
+- The land and property assets of a Community Land Trust must be used to provide a benefit to a local community and must be protected in the long-term by a legal asset-lock

 ECDC Planning Policy

 Giving communities a greater say and control of their local area is a central theme of Government policy.